ArberSephirotheca/llvm-project/docs/HLSL_RESOURCE_MODEL.md

   operations, leaving a substantial portion of practical HLSL unhandled.

 ## Goals
-1. Represent buffer resource handles and their element types in the SimtStep dialect.
+1. Represent buffer resource handles (global and shared) and their element types in the SimtStep dialect.
 2. Lower reads/writes (and eventually atomics) to explicit MLIR operations with well-defined memory effects.
 3. Preserve SSA mutation tracking so loops and conditionals continue to work